Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/game-zoom-functionality.md

 ## Description

-This use case verifies that the game zoom works as intended.
+This use case verifies that the game can be zoomed as intended.

 ## Precondition

-Overworld is loaded, minimap is displayed
+Overworld is loaded, minimap is displayed.

 ## Postcondition

 ## Typical procedure

-1. The tester zooms in the game in with the keybind
+1. The tester zooms in with the shortcut (shown in the menu)
-2. The tester zooms out the game in with the keybind
+2. The tester zooms out again
-3. The tester confirms that there are 3 total game zoom levels
+3. The tester confirms that there is a maximum and minimum zoom level
 4. The tester confirms that the minimap also zooms in/out with the game

 ## Alternative procedures